Those spare Allen wrenches and $2 tape measure from Ikea aren't going to cut it if you're making real home improvements.

 Plug-in drills do have more power, but most home DIYers don't need that extra power for two reasons:

 1. You're not exactly building a house from scratch (right?)

 2. A cordless model allows for a steady flow of torque, meaning you don't have to worry about how hard or gently you pull the trigger.

-Best way to find the perfect drill: Find one you can hold above your head comfortably for about 30 to 45 seconds.
+The best way to find the perfect drill: Find one you can hold above your head comfortably for 30 to 45 seconds.

 And don't bother fussing over the brand.
 Store-brand drills can be just as quality as the major labels.
 "You can find a great drill, especially during sale season, for $70 to $100."